Biography

 Referring to real people and events, this program inspires students with our own Alberta stories.
 Source material from Alberta: A History, Amazing Alberta, Settling In and Faye’s other books extends student understanding of our people, history, nature & geography.
 Accompanied by PowerPoint images and excerpts from her books, Faye invites participants to explore the familiar and unfamiliar concerning Alberta.
 Discussion about forts, soddies, other homes, settlers and First Nations encourages them to uncover or research our past and compare it to life today.
 They come away knowing that our dinosaurs, people, agriculture, resources, transportation and mountains are truly fascinating.
 Then, they are encouraged to turn our true stories into their own fiction or nonfiction and share their work.

-From a Child’s Point of View I (Presentation Grades 3-7, On line)
+From a Child’s Point of View I (Presentation Grades 4-7, Online)

 Discovering Stories and Characters in Photos (Presentation Grades 4-7, Online)